xeniaqian94/web2021-figure-captioning/README.md

 # web2021-figure-captioning

-Data and supplementary materials for the paper Generating Accurate Caption Units For Figure Captioning.
+Data and supplementary materials for the Web Conference 2021 paper "Generating Accurate Caption Units For Figure Captioning".

 ### Table of Contents